artemijspavlovs/artemijspavlovs/README.md

   <img src="https://img.shields.io/badge/Hashicorp Consul-black?style=for-the-badge&logo=consul&color=black"/>
 </div>

-Not too long ago, I started my first open source project - a CI and Developer Experience tool config generator which creates a set of tool configs with sensible default so you can start your next project and have CI/CD in a matter of a couplt of clicks.
-I use it on daily basis, maybe you will too:
+Not too long ago, I started my first open source project - a CI and Developer Experience tool config generator which creates a set of tool configs with sensible default so you can start your next project and have CI/CD in a matter of a couple of clicks.
+I use it daily, and maybe you will too:

 <table>
   <thead align="center">